sean-brydon/Articles-ReactJS/README.md

 Frontend: React.js
           CSS/SASS
 Backend: Express.js

 Tools Used: MongoDB atlas for a cloud DB.
-            Insomnia for API testing.
+            Postman for API testing.